 Who Is Your Personal Representative?

 A young parent may have appointed their adult brother or sister as their personal representative, but once their children reach adulthood, they may want to make a switch, especially if their siblings are no longer in the best of health.
-Adult children are often appointed power of attorney or health care proxy, given the parental trust that the child will know their wishes and act accordingly.
+Adult children are also often appointed power of attorney or health care proxy, given the parental trust that the child will know their wishes and act accordingly.
 You also now know your children's strengths and weaknesses, and are in a position to make a good decision about who could most comfortably manage each of these roles- personal representative, power of attorney, and health care proxy.

 Just because you have multiple children does not mean you want them all to split your assets equally, or that each get the same percentage of each specific asset.
 As a parent, you are allowed to allocate your assets however you wish.
-If one child moves out of state and has no desire to come back, maybe you should leave the family home to the child who loves living in their hometown, but gift more liquid assets to the other.
-You should also consider the financial standing of each child.
+If one child moves out of state and has no desire to come back, maybe you want to leave the family home to the child who loves living in their hometown, but gift more liquid assets to the other.
+You may also consider the financial standing of each child.
 Maybe one has grown a successful company, but the other has less financial security.
 This is particularly complex if you or your spouse have your own business.
 Now that your children have become adults, can you foresee one or all of them playing a role in that business, or should you instead make plans to have your estate cash out of the business so that they can receive the money instead?
 Either approach requires careful planning, either to groom one or more of your children to take over the business or to make sure the business is set up so that it can be sold for maximum value when the time comes.

 What About Grandchildren?

 Back when you formed an estate plan when your children were young, grandchildren might have seemed like a distant prospect.
 Now that your children are older, you can’t wait for it to become a reality!
 Your new graduate may be a long way away from thinking about starting their own family, but that doesn't mean you can't think about it as part of your estate planning.
-While you work on a current estate plan, ask your lawyer about how to set up trusts to account for grandchildren, or if there is something you can do now to plan for a growing family.
+While you work on a current estate plan, ask your lawyer about whether your plan is set up to account for grandchildren, or if there is something you can do now to plan for a growing family.

 It’s not enough to just create a general estate plan.
 You need an estate plan customized to your family – your life, even as your needs change over the years Set up a consultation with slnlaw today and let’s get started.